codac-team/codac/doc/source/01-installation/index.rst

 .. code-block:: bash

-  cd examples/basics/ex_01_arithmetic     # moving to the example directory mkdir make ; cd make ; cmake .. ; make  # cmake compilation
+  cd examples/basics/ex_01_arithmetic       # moving to the example directory mkdir build ; cd build ; cmake .. ; make  # cmake compilation
   ./basics_01                               # running example

 Do not forget to launch the VIBes viewer before running the example.